Memory Systems

 Layer 3: Machine-augmented memory.
 This is the new layer — knowledge structures that are maintained, processed, and made retrievable by AI.
 Vector databases, embeddings, semantic graphs, and retrieval-augmented generation (RAG) systems.
 These do not just store information; they can find connections, surface relevant context, and deliver knowledge precisely when you need it.

 The key insight: No single layer is sufficient.
-Internal memory provides judgement.
+Internal memory provides judgment.
 External memory provides persistence and scale.
 Machine-augmented memory provides speed and pattern-matching.
 The most effective knowledge systems integrate all three.

 PKM Tools and AI: A Powerful Combination